SakuGlumoff/iida-devkit/doc/index.rst

 How to build
 ------------

-To build the documentation, navigate into the `doc` directory and run `make html`.
+To build the documentation, navigate into the `doc` directory and run `make html latexpdf`.
 The build output directory `_build` will then contain the built documentation.